COVAIL/cognizer/README.md

 You must already have an active Bluemix ID to obtain credentials for a service; for more information, see [Registering for Bluemix](https://www.ibm.com/watson/developercloud/doc/getting_started/gs-bluemix.shtml#register).

-In addition to an active Bluemix ID, you must already have service credentials from Bluemix for each Watson Service you will be using through congizeR.
+In addition to an active Bluemix ID, you must already have service credentials from Bluemix for each Watson Service you will be using through congizer.
 Please follow the following steps for “[Getting service credentials in Bluemix](https://www.ibm.com/watson/developercloud/doc/getting_started/gs-credentials.shtml)”.

 #### **Install**

-You can install:

--   the latest version from the private GITHUB repo with
+-    Some high-performance curl functions that cognizer depends on have not been pushed to CRAN, yet, so you will need the development version of curl:

     ``` r
-    if (packageVersion("devtools") < 1.6) {
     install.packages("devtools")
-    }
-    if (packageVersion("curl") < 0.9.9) {
-      install_github("jeroenooms/curl")
-    }
-    devtools::install_github("ColumbusCollaboratory/cognizer", auth_token = "token")
+    install.packages("https://github.com/jeroenooms/curl/archive/master.tar.gz", repos = NULL)
+    devtools::install_github("ColumbusCollaboratory/cognizer")
     ```

 -   You'll probably also want to install the data packages used in the tests: